ShuhongDai/shuhongdai.github.io/_posts/2025-06-15-On_the_Equity_Difference_Between_Suited_and_Offsuit_Starting_Hands.md

 Although not a formal theorem, the following informal statement captures the essential structure:

 > **For any non-paired starting hand $$ R $$, the equity difference between suited and offsuit versions is bounded by constants determined almost entirely by flush-related combinatorics and backdoor structure.**

-The stability of these bounds across all rank patterns is what makes suitedness mathematically interesting.